unocss/unocss/packages/preset-mini/README.md

 ```

 ### Theme
-You can fully customize your theme property in your config, and UnoCSS will eventually deeply merge it to the default theme.
+You can fully customize your theme property in your config.

 <!--eslint-skip-->